goon034/ethereum-org/views/content/token.md

 If you send it to a friend, they will not see anything in their wallet yet.
 This is because the wallet only tracks tokens it knows about, and you have to add these manually.
 Now go to the "Contracts" tab and you should see a link for your newly created contract.
 Click on it to go to it's page.
 Since this is a very simple contract page there isn't much to do here, just click "copy address" and paste the contract address on a text editor, you'll need it shortly.

 To add a token to watch, go to the contracts page and then click "Watch Token".
 A pop-up will appear and you only need to paste the contract address.
-The token name, symbol and decimal number should be automatically filled but if it's not you can put anything you want (it will only affect how it displays on your wallet).
+The token name, symbol and decimal number should be automatically filled but if it's not, you can put anything you want (it will only affect how it displays on your wallet).
 Once you do this, you'll automatically be shown any balance you have of that token and you'll be able to send it to anyone else.

 [![Ethereum Wallet Beta 4 Screen Shot 2015-12-03 at 9.44.42 AM](/images/tutorial/Screen-Shot-2015-12-03-at-9.44.42-AM.png)](/images/tutorial/Screen-Shot-2015-12-03-at-9.44.42-AM.png)